I was asked a question the other day that really got me thinking. A client asked me,

 “Jeff, what is the best financial advice that you have ever received in your lifetime?”

-The one thing, if this is your first time ever hearing me talk or if you haven’t been to the blog yet to know a little bit about my back story, my family, my father, my mother, they didn’t really give me a lot of good financial advice.
+The one thing, if this is your first time ever hearing me talk or if you haven’t been to the blog yet to know a little bit about my back story, my family, my father, and my mother, they didn’t really give me a lot of good financial advice.
 They always said maybe you should save, but they never really showed me how or never really introduced me to a lot of cool tools like the Roth IRA that I could save into.
-The best financial advice I have received has been through my clients, through the experiences that they have gone through, the trials and tribulations of their financial rights and wrongs.
+The best financial advice I have received has been from my clients, through the experiences that they have gone through, the trials and tribulations of their financial rights and wrongs.

-Had they started saving earlier they felt that they would be much more comfortable going into retirement with a really good strong feeling about it, and they didn’t have it.
+Had they started saving earlier, they felt that they would be much more comfortable going into retirement with a really good strong feeling about it, and they didn’t have it.
 They wished they would have started earlier.
-What such tremendous advice for, at the time in my mid-to-younger 20s to get that, because if my parents were telling me you need to save early, you need to start, you need to start, which they didn’t but even if they had I don’t know if I really would’ve listened.
+What such tremendous advice for me, at the time in my mid-to-younger 20s, to get that, because if my parents were telling me you need to save early, you need to start, you need to start, which they didn’t, but even if they had I don’t know if I really would’ve listened.

 Do You Really Need to Buy <Fill in The Blank>

 To go along with that, as far as starting earlier, the other thing that they taught me or some of the other advice that I got was you need to save more.
 Once again, this isn’t some epiphany like, “Oh wow!
 Thanks Jeff.
 That really helped out a lot.”
 It helped a lot hearing it coming out of their mouth, saying, “Jeff, trust me.

 Earn Baby Earn